Skip to content

 Architectural asphalt shingles in metro Lubbock typically reach 18–22 years before a hail event totals them — meaningfully shorter than the 25–35 you'd see in a low-hail, low-UV climate.
 Class 4 shingles extend that to 22–30 effective.
 Standing-seam metal commonly survives multiple hail seasons without claim trigger.

-Typical match time is under 60 seconds.
-First contractor contact is within one business day; for emergency tarp service after a hailstorm or High Plains wind event, we route to same-day-availability pros first.
+Typical connect time is under 60 seconds.
+First contractor contact is by live phone transfer when an agent is on call, or callback as fast as an hour.
+For emergency tarp service after a hailstorm or High Plains wind event, we route to rapid-availability pros first.

 Neighborhoods served